Skip to main content

 3. Build Self-Awareness

-Observe your thoughts without judgment.
+Observe your thoughts without judgement.

 Ask: